DCMSstats/stl-design-history/app/posts/2024-10-07-15-assumptions-for-alpha.md

 * **Assumption 21:** We assume that the needs of prospective/new STL operators are different to those of existing operators

 * (**Assumption 23:** We assume that we can share the data we collect in a way that reassures operators that it’s being shared safely \- ***subsequently de-prioritised, as insufficient resource to test during Alpha)***

-* **Assumption 26 *(added mid-way through Alpha)*:** We assume that the registration scheme will not put off so high a proportion of STL operators and management companies that it damages the STL sector

 ## Assumptions Log